Farnam123/new123/README.md

 Trading Hours: 9:00–16:00 (London time).
 Win Rate: ~91.63% based on historical data.
 Models: XGBoost and LSTM for signal prediction.
-Deployment: Web interface via Streamlit, deployable on Render.
+Deployment: Web interface via Streamlit, deployable on Render, Railway, or Koyeb.

 Prerequisites

 Python 3.10 (required for compatibility with TensorFlow and other dependencies) Git
-Render account
+Render, Railway, or Koyeb account
 GitHub account

 Installation